Desolation Canyon – Death Valley National Park

 Mile-by-Mile: Desolation Canyon Trail

 0.0 Desolation Canyon Trailhead (-75ft.).
-Take the larger canyon to the northeast to follow the old road down to the wash (the south canyon is another fork of Desolation Canyon, but it’s not the route we want for this hike).
-Turn right up the wash.
-The canyon narrows about mile 0.8; side canyons offer some short but interesting slots that can be explored.
+Take the larger canyon to the northeast to follow what was once a road down to the wash (the south canyon (on the right) is another fork of Desolation Canyon, but it’s not the route we want for this hike).
+The canyon narrows about mile 0.7; side canyons offer some short but interesting slots that can be explored.
+The walls are often colorful, similar to (if slightly more muted than) Artist Palette.
 (36.395828°, -116.838513°)

 1.0 Dryfall (285ft.).
 An 8ft. dryfall blocks the way higher into the canyon.
 Scramble up carefully.
 (36.388281°, -116.825415°)